-The capital city of Ottawa is more functionally bilingual, and all museums and government-related attractions feature signs, brochures, and guides fluent in both French and English, as do many store and restaurant workers.
+The capital city of Ottawa is more functionally bilingual than most Canadian cities, and all museums and government-related attractions will feature signs and brochures in both French and English.
+Staff at popular attractions will likely be fluently bilingual as well, as will many employees of popular stores and restaurants.
 It helps to ask, however.

-Montreal is the most bilingual city in Canada and most residents, particularly those who live and work in the downtown core, can speak fluent French and English.
+The famous city of Montreal, in the province of Quebec, is the most bilingual city in Canada and most residents, particularly those who live and work in the downtown core, can speak fluent French and English.
 It is not considered controversial in Montreal to speak either French or English to a stranger and assume the other person will understand.
-In other parts of Quebec, however, rates of English fluency are much lower and it may be considered offensive to speak English to a stranger without asking first.
+In other parts of Quebec, however, rates of English fluency are much lower and it may be considered offensive to speak English to a stranger without first asking for permission.

 To avoid unhappy surprises, would-be tourists to Canada should be aware of the following potential disappointments before they go: